-This Statement of Net Position, the difference between the District's assets and liabilities, is one way to measure the District's financial health or position.
+This Statement of Net Position, the difference between the District's assets and deferred outflows of resources and liabilities and deferred inflows of resources, is one way to measure the District's financial health or position.
 Net position is reported in three categories: Net Investment in capital assets, Restricted and Unrestricted.
 Unrestricted assets are funds available for future operational and capital expenditures.